MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/plan/system-reqs.md

   # VMM system requirements

-  >Applies To: System Center 2016 - Service Provider Foundation
+  >Applies To: System Center 2016 - Virtual Machine Manager

-  This article describes the hardware, software, and SQL Server requirements for System Center 2016 - Virtual Machine Manager (VMM) deployment, and summarizes support for servers managed in the VMM fabric.
+This article describes the hardware, software, and SQL Server requirements for System Center 2016 - Virtual Machine Manager (VMM), and summarizes support for servers managed in the VMM fabric.

 ## Hardware